DCC-EX/dcc-ex.github.io/docs/ex-commandstation/diy/wifi-setup.md

 \|tinkerer-text\| or \|engineer-text\| or want to install some of the additional, or different, hardware from that recommended for a
-\|conductor-text\| then we suggest that you look at the `/ex-commandstation/advanced-setup/supported-connections/wifi-setup`{.interpreted-text role="doc"} page for the full list of WiFi options.
+\|conductor-text\| then we suggest that you look at the `/ex-commandstation/advanced-setup/supported-connections/wifi-setup` page for the full list of WiFi options.

 ------------------------------------------------------------------------